Síle de Valera: Political career

-At the November 1982 general election she decided not to seek re-election in Dublin South or in any Dublin constituency, transferring instead to the Clare constituency, where one of the sitting TDs, Bill Loughnane—a fellow supporter of Haughey—had died.
-Clare was the constituency that her grandfather Éamon de Valera had represented from 1917 to 1959.
+At the November 1982 general election she sought election to the Clare constituency, where one of the sitting TDs, Bill Loughnane—a fellow supporter of Haughey—had died.
+Clare was the constituency her grandfather Éamon de Valera had represented from 1917 to 1959.
 Again, she narrowly failed to be elected, but remained living in the constituency, and at the 1987 general election she was elected a TD for Clare.
 She was re-elected there at every election until her retirement in 2007.

 De Valera resigned briefly from Fianna Fáil in 1993, due to the removal of the 'stopover' at Shannon Airport.
 She was persuaded to rejoin the party in 1994 by its new leader, Bertie Ahern; he then appointed her to the opposition front bench.
-In 1997, she became Minister for Arts, Heritage, Gaeltacht and the Islands.
+In 1997, she was appointed as Minister for Arts, Heritage, Gaeltacht and the Islands.
 She introduced broadcasting legislation in 1999 to ensure that the public could continue to watch the most important sporting events on ordinary television.
-A speech given by De Valera in Boston about her fear of closer EU integration stimulated a debate on whether Ireland's economic and social values were closer to those of the USA or the EU, "Boston or Berlin".
-She lost her place in the cabinet in 2002, but was appointed as a Minister of State.
-Her government office was Minister of State at the Department of Education and Science, with special responsibility for Adult Education, Youth Affairs and Educational Disadvantage.
+A speech given by de Valera in Boston about her fear of closer EU integration stimulated a debate on whether Ireland's economic and social values were closer to those of the USA or the EU, "Boston or Berlin".
+She lost her place in the cabinet in 2002, but was appointed as Minister of State at the Department of Education and Science, with special responsibility for Adult Education, Youth Affairs and Educational Disadvantage.

 On 11 November 2005, she announced her intention to retire at the following election.
-She resigned as Minister of State on 8 December 2006, and was replaced by a member of another Irish political family, Seán Haughey.
+She resigned as Minister of State on 8 December 2006, and was succeeded by a member of another Irish political family, Seán Haughey.